Young-ook/data-lab-on-wsl/examples/jupyter/README.md

 ```

 ##### Run Airflow Standalone
+Open the Airflow configuration file `$HOME/airflow/airflow.cfg` (or if you customized your Airflow home directory, open the `$AIRFLOW_HOME/airflow.cfg`).
+And turn off to load default examples: `load_examples = False`.

-The `airflow standalone` command initializes the database, creates a user, and starts all components.
+Run `airflow standalone` command to initialize the database, creates a user, and starts all components at once.

 ##### Access Airflow
-Visit `localhost:8080` in your browser and log in with the admin account details shown in the terminal.
+Visit `localhost:8080` in your browser and log in with the admin account details (user name and automatically generated password) shown in the terminal.

 ![wsl-jupyter-airflow-login](../../images/wsl-jupyter-airflow-login.png)